 The overall contribution of wholesale agents and brokers to wholesale trade turnover can be very small.
+However, their contribution to the value added of the wholesale trade sector can be significant, since much of their turnover is made up of commissions.
 Some countries, such as Canada and the United States, invest in collecting timely data covering merchant wholesalers with less frequent coverage of turnover for wholesalers on a fee or contract basis.
 The Canadian Wholesale SPPI does not cover wholesale agents and brokers.
 Size of firm and response burden are factors to consider in allocating resources to measure the agent and broker population.